A Perfectly Truthful Calibration Measure: Truthful Family: Unnormalized Binned Squared Errors

-This small difference makes UBSEs truthful (whereas the binned $\ECEtwo$ is not): \begin{theorem} Any UBSE error metric $\CAL$ is truthful on sequences (\Cref{def:truthful-sequence}). \end{theorem} In fact, we prove the a stronger result in \Cref{lem: error decomposition}, showing that the expected empirical UBSE decomposes into the UBSE on the true probabilities $\vpred$ plus a variance term independent of $\vreport$. \begin{lemma}[Error Decomposition] Let $\CAL$ be an arbitrary UBSE.
+UBSEs is interim truthful (whereas the binned $\ECEtwo$ is not, with the small difference above): \begin{theorem} Any UBSE error metric $\CAL$ is interim truthful (\Cref{def:truthful-sequence}). \end{theorem} In fact, we prove the a stronger result in \Cref{lem: error decomposition}, showing that the expected empirical UBSE decomposes into the UBSE on the true probabilities $\vpred$ plus a variance term independent of $\vreport$. \begin{lemma}[Error Decomposition] Let $\CAL$ be an arbitrary UBSE.
 For any report sequence $\vreport = (r_1,\ldots,r_T)\in[0,1]^T$ and any ground-truth vector $\vpred = (p_1,\ldots,p_T)\in [0,1]^T$,

 Here $\vstate = (y_1,\ldots,y_T)\in \{0,1\}^T$ is drawn such that each $y_t$ independently follows the Bernoulli distribution with mean $p_t$ (as in \Cref{def:truthful-sequence}). \end{lemma} We first prove \Cref{thm:ubse} using \Cref{lem: error decomposition}, and then prove \Cref{lem: error decomposition}. \begin{proof}[Proof of \Cref{thm:ubse}] For any $\vreport,\vpred\in [0,1]^T$, by \Cref{lem: error decomposition},